lxsr0964-design/building-age-and-price-in-Leeds/README.md

 ## how to run

-download all files
+Download all files

-run Spatial_data_science_report.ipynb
+Open Spatial_data_science_report.ipynb in Jupyter Notebook or Google Colab.

+Run

+## Acknowledgements

-## Thank you for the 5990M course.
+Thank you to the teaching team of GEOG5990M